camkay/panoply/README.md

 behaviour is to return a logical vector, indicating the columns that match the `pattern`.
-Using the `return` argument, users can request that a vector of column numbers (“numeric”) or column names (“character”) be returned.
+Using the `return` argument, users can request that a vector of column numbers (“numeric”) or column names (“character”) be returned. `invert` works for all return types, identifying or extracting the columns of interest.
 Users can also request that a data frame with only those columns be returned (“data.frame”). `column_find` can interpret [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).

 ``` r